lifeitech/lifeitech.github.io/_posts/2022-03-20-embedding-and-word2vec.md

 The word2vec embedding method is an example of [Noise Contrastive Estimation](https://lifei.tech/posts/nce/).
 When we need to learn parameters of a non-discriminative model for which we do not have an easy objective, we can convert the problem to a binary classification task and let the model learn to distinguish between positive training samples and noises.
 Here, a positive sample $(w,c)$ simply consists of a word $w$ and a surrounding word $c$.
 The weight $w\in\mathbb{R}^d$ is learned so that it is similar (i.e. has a large dot product value) to its surroundings in the training corpus.

 Note that, in the end, for each word, two set of parameters are learned because a word can be either a word for which we want to have an embedding, and a context or noise for other words.
-Thus if we denote the vocabulary set as $V$, then the output of the algorithm is a matrix of $2\vert V\vert$ vectors, each of dimension $d$, formed by concatenating the target embedding $W$ and the contex $+$ noise embedding $C$.
+Thus if we denote the vocabulary set as $V$, then the output of the algorithm is a matrix of $2\vert V\vert$ vectors, each of dimension $d$, formed by concatenating the target embedding $W$ and the context $+$ noise embedding $C$.
 It is common to add them together, representing word $i$ with the vector $w_i+c_i$.
 Alternatively we can throw away the $C$ matrix and just represent each word $i$ by the vector $w_i$.

 ## Neural language models
 Once we have word embeddings, we can use them as inputs to neural networks models, for modeling probabilities on words and sentences.
-Embeddings should produce better generalization than primitive models like $n$-gram models.
+Embeddings should produce better generalization than primitive models like [$n$-gram models](https://lifei.tech/posts/nlp-prob-ngram/#probabilities-and-the-n-gram-model).
 For example, suppose in the training data we have the sentence

 "make sure that the electric *car* gets charged",